pymupdf/PyMuPDF/docs/page.rst

          Changed in version 1.14.11 By default, the image keeps its aspect ratio.

-      :arg rect_like rect: where to put the image on the page.
-Only the rectangle part which is inside the page is used.
-This intersection must be finite and not empty.
+      :arg rect_like rect: where to put the image.
+Must be finite and not empty.

+         *(Changed in v1.17.6)* Needs no longer have a non-empty intersection with the page's :attr:`Page.CropBox` [#f5]_.

-         Changed in version 1.14.13 The image is now always placed **centered** in the rectangle, i.e. the center of the image and the rectangle coincide.
+         *(Changed in version 1.14.13)* The image is now always placed **centered** in the rectangle, i.e. the centers of image and rectangle are equal.

       :arg str filename: name of an image file (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.